Wazilucas/Guide/en/toggle.md

     You've successfully added a toggle role with Zira.

 !!! note
-    You can only have 12 toggled roles setup.
-[Donors](https://zira.pw/premium) get unlimited toggled roles, we appreciate your support in advance!
+    You can only have 6 toggled roles setup.
+[Premium Users](https://zira.pw/premium) get unlimited toggled roles, we appreciate your support in advance!